Strength of Minibatch Noise in SGD: SGD Noise and Fluctuation in Linear Regression

-\begin{remark} The subscript $\mu$ refers to momentum.
-To obtain results for simple SGD, one can set $\mu=0$, which has the effect of reducing $G_{\mu}\to G=2I_D - \left(1+\frac{1}{S}\right)\Lambda A$.
-From now on, we focus on the case when $\mu=0$ for notational simplicity, but we note that the results for momentum can be likewise studied. \end{remark} If $\sigma^2=0$, then $\Sigma=0$.
-This means that when zero training loss is achievable, the model parameter has no stationary fluctuation, which corroborates Proposition~\ref{prop: no noise condition}.
-The following limit is worth discussing.
+\begin{remark} This result is numerically validated in Appendix~\ref{app: extra exp}.
+The subscript $\mu$ refers to momentum.
+To obtain results for vanilla SGD, one can set $\mu=0$, which has the effect of reducing $G_{\mu}\to G=2I_D - \left(1+\frac{1}{S}\right)\Lambda A$.
+From now on, we focus on the case when $\mu=0$ for notational simplicity, but we note that the results for momentum can be likewise studied.
+The assumption $[\Lambda, A]=0$ is not too strong because this condition holds for a scalar learning rate and common second-order methods such as Newton's method. \end{remark} If $\sigma^2=0$, then $\Sigma=0$.
+This means that when there is no label noise, the model parameter has a vanishing stationary fluctuation, which corroborates Proposition~\ref{prop: no noise condition}.
 When a scalar learning rate $\lambda \ll 1$ and $1 \ll S$, we have which is the result one would expect from the continuous-time theory with the Hessian approximation \citep{liu2021noise, Xie2020, pmlr-v97-zhu19e}, except for a correction factor of $\sigma^2$.
 Therefore, a Hessian approximation fails to account for the randomness in the data of strength $\sigma^2$.
+We provide a systematic and detailed comparison with the Hessian approximation in Table~\ref{tab:summary} of Appendix~\ref{app: comparison}.